miyamok/reentrancy/README.md

 ### Lock

-A common solution is to use a lock object, which creates a critical region in the source code to prevent the unwelcomed execution through reentrancy.
+A common solution is to use a lock object, which creates a critical region in the source code to prevent the unexpected execution through reentrancy.
 Typically a lock object is a state variable of integer or boolean type.
 Using boolean, it becomes true before it enters a critical region and false after the region, and in case it is already true before the critical region, the execution cannot enter the region.
-A use of interger allows more flexibility by specifying the maximal number more than one for reentrancy, rather than exactly one in case of boolean.
+A use of integer allows more flexibility by specifying the maximal number more than one for reentrancy, rather than exactly one in case of boolean.
 In the <code>Jar</code> contract, the line of <code>msg.sender.call</code> should be a crucial part of the critical region.
 An easy way of implementing it is to use <code>ReentranceGuard</code> of openzeppelin (https://github.com/binodnp/openzeppelin-solidity/blob/master/docs/ReentrancyGuard.md).
 They provide a modifier <code>nonReentrant</code> which should be applied to a function.
 In our example, the <code>withdraw</code> function is a right candidate to get this modifier, so that the whole content, surely including the above mentioned critical line, is under the control of the lock object.